goldfinchbio/emr-hail/packer/readme.md

 2. Deploy the AWS CodeBuild resources described in the [Deployment Guide](/readme.md#deployment-guide) contained in the `hail-ami.yml` template

-3. If you'll be using [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html), [configure your VEP cache](docs/vep-install.md).
+3. If you'll be using [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html) it will be pulled in from the [Registry of Open Data on AWS](https://registry.opendata.aws) (RODA).
+There is no action required outside setting your VEP version during the CodeBuild operation.

-_NOTE: If using VEP, the VEP GRCh37 cache, GRCh38 cache, and LOFTEE data files archives MUST be in your Hail S3 bucket.
-Review the [VEP pre-installation instructions](vep-install.md) for details_

 4a.
 Follow the steps for to [execute a GUI build](#execute-a-gui-build)